 The Government of Andrés Manuel López Obrador has confirmed on several occasions that it will evaluate the legalization of cannabis.
 It is contemplating its sowing and commercialization for therapeutic, pharmaceutical, and recreational purposes.

 Foreign investors who want to specialize their business in cannabis and hemp products have a great opportunity in Mexico, should legalization proceed.
 Hemp, with its variety of uses, poses a particularly lucrative market in a range of diverse industries.

 Interested in the hemp market?
 Take your business to the next level

 The Mexican hemp industry is a market boom waiting to happen.
 Consider the potential advantages of choosing Mexico as your future place for expansion.
-If you want to become a first-mover into the Mexican market, but you still don’t know how to process, we can help.
+If you want to become a first-mover into the Mexican market, but you don’t know where to start, we can help.

 If you’re looking to enter the hemp market in Mexico or the cannabis market in Latin America, reach our team of experts today via email at [email protected].
 We offer customized legal, financial and other services to help businesses get a foot in the door in their Latin American market of choice.